 The Candlemas ritual coincides with the same one that occurred at the birth of Jesus.
 Times in which in the 40 days before the dawn.
 The offering of the firstborn and the mother’s purification took place simultaneously.
 As we find written in the Gospel according to Luke, Mary and Joseph respected this rite 40 days after the birth of the Child Jesus.

 Originally the festival was celebrated on February 14, or 40 days after the Epiphany.
 The first testimony of the feast comes to us from Egeria.
-The name of Candlemas, commonly used to indicate this recurrence, seems to derive from the similarity of the rite of the skylight.
+The name Candlemas, commonly used to indicate this recurrence, seems to derive from the similarity of the rite of the skylight.
 Of which Egeria speaks: All the lamps and candles are lit, thus making a very great light.
-It is an ancient Roman festival celebrated mid-February with ritual torchlight processions, which were already widespread.
+It is an ancient Roman festival celebrated in mid-February with ritual torchlight processions, which were already widespread.

 Read also: Was Joseph married before Mary?

 Is Candlemas a pagan holiday?